RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/README.md

 &nbsp;• [Acknowledgments](#acknowledgments) <br>

 <div align="right">
-<i>Last updated: December 2024</i>
+<i>Last updated: January 2025</i>
 </div>

 </details>

 ## Project Overview

-This project is a demonstration of integrating FreeRTOS with a custom board based on the S32K3X8EVB.
-It includes tasks for monitoring user activity, handling suspicious events, and simulating various activities.
-The project also demonstrates the use of QEMU for emulating the board.
+This project implements a very simple secure timeout system application on the NXP S32K3X8EVB board using FreeRTOS, emulated with QEMU.

+This project has been assigned for the [Computer Architectures and Operating Systems](#acknowledgments) course.
+The work has been carried out by group 2.
+For more information about the authors, please refer to the [Authors](#authors) section.

 ## Features